 Nick works full time but his wife gave up her full-time job to work more flexibly to help support Louis.

-Nick says that when Louis got to secondary school they decided it was time to tackle the carer's assessment issue - and it was another battle to access one.
+Nick says that when Louis got to secondary school they decided it was time to tackle the carer's assessment issue.

 Eventually Louis was awarded a personal budget for two sessions of after school support per week.

 I know just how important advice and guidance is to managing your caring situation."

 Louis still needs some support in the morning.
 Buttons are difficult for him, so school uniform is adapted with Velcro.
 He also needs help with breakfast as his hands are still quite shaky.